vjreddy2001/Financial-Planning-for-Credit-Unions/README.md

 The CTO of the Credit Union was really impressed with my work on this planner, but commented that `30` years seems like such a long time to wait to retire!
 The CTO was wondering if the retirement plan could be adjusted to account for an earlier than normal retirement.

-After adjusting the portfolio to either include a larger initial investment of $60,000, I reran the retirement analysis to see what it would take to retire in `5` or `10` years instead of `30`!
+After adjusting the portfolio to include a larger initial investment of $60,000, I reran the retirement analysis to see what it would take to retire in `5` or `10` years instead of `30`!
+The 5 year retirement plan looks better with no loss but a good amount of gain.

 ---